CROP: Circuit Retrieval and Optimization with Parameter Guidance using LLMs: Introduction

 Consequently, the automation of parameter tuning offers significant advantages for VLSI development.
 However, research in this field remains limited due to challenges in acquiring comprehensive design flow datasets necessary for implementing parameter tuning experiments. \cite{ziegler2016synparam} developed an automatic parameter tuning approach using genetic algorithms that tests various parameter configurations. \cite{ma2019cad} leverage surrogate Gaussian process models to efficiently explore the design space by capturing correlations among training samples. \cite{akiba2019optuna} proposed Optuna, a general purpose hyperparameter optimization framework that allows dynamic construction of parameter search spaces during runtime.
 Recommender~\cite{kwon2019learning} trained a latent factor model with archived design data to recommend the best parameter configurations of a new design. \cite{agnesina2020vlsi} proposed a reinforcement learning-based method to suggest the best parameter configuration of a new design in one shot.
 FIST~\cite{xie2020fist} automatically learns parameter importance from legacy designs and uses this information for feature-importance sampling and tree-based parameter tuning in new designs.
 However, these methods typically require a significant number of sample runs to identify optimal settings, as they lack any understanding of the circuit being optimized.
 The fundamental limitation lies in their lack of ability to leverage semantic understanding of the circuit being optimized, which leads to extra effort spent exploring regions of the parameter space that may be irrelevant for the target design.

 To address this challenge, a promising research direction leverages circuit characteristics to enhance parameter tuning.
 This circuit-aware approach incorporates prior knowledge of design structure and functionality to more efficiently constrain the optimization process.
-VLSI design flows implementing such circuit-aware parameter tuning have demonstrated significant improvements in search efficiency. \cite{papamichael2015nautilus} used knowledge provided from circuit designers to guide the genetic algorithm and improve search efficiency. \cite{hsiao2024fasttuner} leveraged a graph neural network and a transformer to help RL agent perform fast parameter exploration on unseen designs. \cite{zheng2023boosting} used random embedding to convert the parameters to a lower-dimensional latent space, which can be more efficiently explored based on design similarity. \cite{liang2021flow} exploited archival design data to improve the warm-up efficiency of the search engine.
+VLSI design flows implementing such circuit-aware parameter tuning have demonstrated significant improvements in search efficiency. \cite{papamichael2015nautilus} used knowledge provided from circuit designers to guide the genetic algorithm and improve search efficiency. \cite{zheng2023boosting} used random embedding to convert the parameters to a lower-dimensional latent space, which can be more efficiently explored based on design similarity. \cite{liang2021flow} exploited archival design data to improve the warm-up efficiency of the search engine.
 Despite these advances, significant challenges remain in effectively transferring knowledge in a way that better captures the correlation between pre-existing archival design data and the design currently being optimized.
 This is due to insufficient research on the effective encoding of the semantic representations of circuit designs.
 An approach that can understand circuit semantics and leverage knowledge from similar designs could dramatically reduce the number of iterations required to find optimal parameters.